losizm/scamper/README.md

 ```

 This adds a handler to serve files from the directory at _/path/to/public_.
 The
-files are mapped based on the request path excluding the moint path.
+files are mapped based on the request path excluding the mount path.
 For example,
 _http://localhost:8080/app/main/images/logo.png_ would map to
 _/path/to/public/images/logo.png_.